sjbrown/misc_work/deckahedron/mod_characters.md

 ## How to represent a character

-A character will be represented by a simple character sheet and a collection of cards with represent a richer list of the character's attributes.
+A character will be represented by a simple **character sheet** and a collection of **cards** represent a richer list of the character's attributes.

 When playing, you should also have a sheet to keep notes for information about the character that doesn't fit in your character sheet and cards.